Archibald Joyce: Life

-Joyce was born in London in May 1873 at 68 Winchester Street, Pimlico.
+Arthur Joyce was born in London in May 1873 at 68 Winchester Street, Pimlico.
 His father was in the Grenadier Guards as a band sergeant.
 He showed his musical abilities early, singing in a church choir in Paddington and learning violin and piano.
 His first known composition, completed at the age of 11, was a march that was performed several times by the conductor Dan Godfrey (in his pre-Bournemouth bandmaster days).
 He began his professional career as a pianist at London's Oxford Music Hall in the 1890s but soon also started playing for the ballet, most notably the company run by Katti Lanner at the Empire Theatre of Varieties in Leicester Square with Madame Genée as its leading ballerina.

-Initially billing himself as Arthur Joyce he played on transatlantic liners, in music halls and in the theatre.
+Adopting the stage name of Archibald Joyce, he played on transatlantic liners, in music halls and in the theatre.
 In 1903 he was musical director of Mistress-of-the-Robes at the Royal Court Theatre and Opera House in Liverpool starring Ellen Terry.
 (He later toured with Terry, in 1909-1910).
 But he soon formed the Archibald Joyce Dance Orchestra, employing up to 100 players depending on the venue (which ranged from seaside pavilions to dance halls, great houses, aristocratic balls and 'coming out' dances during the London season) and its popularity quickly precluded other work.
 He began composing to expand the repertoire of his orchestra.

-The first originally composed waltz to attract any attention was Sweet Memories in 1908.
-The same year his waltz Dream of Autumn (Songe d'Automne in French), originally written for piano, became a best-seller.
-Vision of Salome (1909) also written for piano, followed a year later.

 Joyce has been credited as conducting "the first modern dance band in Britain".
 Its fame extended to Europe and America.
 He recorded for the Gramophone Company HMV-label in London as early as 1912, and from the early 1920s his orchestras recorded material for the Aeolian Company's Vocalion Records label.
 The heyday of his band was in the pre-war and immediate post war periods, although he continued conducting and recording with his own ensembles throughout the 1920s and his music becoming a staple for dance-medley records as the gramophone industry evolved.
 But Joyce mostly didn't follow contemporaries such as Eric Coates, Albert Ketèlbey and Haydn Wood into the fields of light concert music for listening, or broadcasting and library music.
 His music remained primarily for dancing.
 The waltzes he composed stuck strictly to the form, with lots of repeated sections demanded by the dancers.

 Although his style remained static across his entire career, Joyce kept composing into the 1940s and beyond, often for Oxford and Cambridge university balls.
-In 1942 he wrote the waltz Bohemia.
-Song of the River came out in 1946 and was broadcast by the BBC.
 His last published piece was Recruits on Parade, which appeared in 1951.